1812 Overture: Performance practice

 In a live performance, the logistics of safety and precision in placement of the shots require either well-drilled military crews using modern cannons, or the use of sixteen pieces of muzzle-loading artillery, since any reloading schemes, to attain the sixteen shots, or even a semblance of them, in the two-minute time span involved, makes safety and precision impossible with 1800s artillery.
 Time lag alone precludes implementation of cues for the shots for fewer than sixteen 1812-era field pieces.

+Performance history

+Shortlist of performances of Tchaikovsky's 1812 Overture during and shortly after his life.